brunsviga13rk/thesis/src/model.typ

 we do it on the Brunsviga.
 For this purpose we image two factors:
 $a = 785$ and $b = 56$.
 Very impractical to compute the product with the first method.
 Summing $785$ $56$ times in a row takes quite some time.
-First find the minimum and maximum value of the two.
+First, find the minimum and maximum value of the two.
 Then split the smaller of the two into the coefficients used in composing the decimal representation:

 $